|Introduction||The instrument||The music||Maintenance||References|

 Here are some other mp3 examples of traditional tunes, played by me on pipes made by Alban Faust:

-A few recordingsThere are only two albums with an explicit focus on Swedish bagpipes - the previously mentioned Säckpipa record (LP) by Per Gudmundson (1983, re-released on CD 2015), and my own Olle Gällmo - med pipan i säcken (2008).
+A few recordingsTwo albums with an explicit focus on Swedish bagpipes are the previously mentioned Säckpipa record (LP) by Per Gudmundson (1983, re-released on CD 2015), and my own Olle Gällmo - med pipan i säcken (2008).
+Double Yolks with Duo Gällmo Branschke (2019) contains a mix of Swedish and German dance tunes, arranged for two Swedish bagpipes.

 The quartet Blå Bergens Borduner (The drones from the blue mountains) include three Swedish bagpipers.
 Their first album, by the same name as the group, include 8 tracks with Swedish bagpipes.
 In 2015 they made a new CD called "Inga kônstiheter", also this one with many good bagpipe tracks.